trevorbox/eck/README.md

 helm template heartbeat-build --namespace ${DEPLOY_NAMESPACE} | oc apply -f -
 ```

-These should be run by an admin on the ${DEPLOY_NAMESPACE} project.
+The following needs to be run by a developer on the ${DEPLOY_NAMESPACE} project.

 ```sh
 helm template sre-admin-tasks --namespace ${DEPLOY_NAMESPACE} | oc apply -f -